OR13/draft-steele-spice-tlsa-cnf/draft-steele-spice-tlsa-cnf.md

 # Implementation Status

-Note to RFC Editor: Please remove this section as well as references to {{BCP205}} before AUTH48, and then find replace "jwt.vc" with "vendor.example".
+Note to RFC Editor: Please remove this section as well as references to {{BCP205}} before AUTH48.

 This section records the status of known implementations of the protocol defined by this specification at the time of posting of this Internet-Draft, and is based on a proposal described in {{BCP205}}.
 The description of implementations in this section is intended to assist the IETF in its decision processes in progressing drafts to RFCs.